-TOEFL, IELTS, or the Duolingo English Test (DET) are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years.
+TOEFL, IELTS, or the Duolingo English Test (DET) are required for applicants whose primary language is not English and who have not attended an English language school for the last three years.

 Though not required, applicants who score below 690 on the Evidence-Based Reading and Writing (ERW) section of the new SAT or below 30 or more on both the ACT Reading and English sections are encouraged to submit TOEFL, IELTS, or DET scores, as it will often present them in the best light for their language preparation.

 Applicants should typically receive a minimum of 100 total for the Internet-based TOEFL (iBT) with preferred sub-scores of 26 (Reading), 26 (Listening), 22 (Writing), and 25 (Speaking).
 A score of 7.0 or higher on each band is expected on IELTS, and a score of 75 or higher is expected for the DET.

 Transcripts from international schools should be officially translated into English.